 Central Pacific

 The Central Pacific region, including popular destinations like Jaco and Manuel Antonio.
-The rain is frequent and often heavy in October, especially in the afternoons.
+The rain is frequent, especially in the afternoons.
 But, the mornings can still be pleasant.

 Osa Peninsula